GRAMMYs 2020: Everyone Who's Performing on Music's Biggest Night!

-The incredible slate of performers at the 62nd Annual Grammy Awards just keeps growing!
+The incredible slate of performers at the 62nd Annual Grammy Awards is reason enough to watch!

-The Recording Academy has announced lots of exciting performances, including GRAMMY nominees Lil Nas X and Billy Ray Cyrus joining BTS, Diplo, Mason Ramsey, and other surprise guests for an epic "Old Town Road" performance.
+The Recording Academy has announced all of the performances, and viewers can expect a lot of tributes on music's biggest night!

+In honor of the late music legend Prince, Usher, FKA Twigs and Sheila E., the "Purple Rain" singer's longtime collaborator and former fiancee, will give a special performance.

 But that's not all!
 There will also be an all-star tribute to rapper Nipsey Hussle, who died on March 31, 2019.
-He was 33.
 Kirk Franklin, DJ Khaled, John Legend, Meek Mill, Roddy Ricch and YG will hit the stage for a performance in honor of Hussle, a three-time GRAMMY nominee.

-In addition to this highly anticipated tribute, a slew of other artists are gearing up to perform, including Camila Cabello, H.E.R., Jonas Brothers, Rosalía and Tyler, The Creator.

 Additionally, Bonnie Raitt will pay tribute to Lifetime Achievement Award recipient John Prine, while previously announced performer Aerosmith -- the 2020 MusiCares Person of the Year -- will be joined by Charlie Wilson and Run-D.M.C for their time on stage.